You get out of it what you put into it – if you are consistent, the results will speak for themselves!

-- Guide each student towards an awareness of his/her capabilities – clearly communicating short-term and long-term goals.
-This may be verbal or written communication.
+- Guide each student towards an awareness of their capabilities – clearly communicating short-term and long-term goals and celebrating successes as they come.

 - Guide each student towards Musical Independence and Initiative through a balanced program of theory, technique and repertoire.

 - Technique: The physical mechanics of playing an instrument.